mug-n-ai/YRoot/docs/examples/apollo13_case.md

 - **Human factors:** Cold, fatigue, and stress could affect the astronauts' performance.

 :::caution
-This is where the WHY Loop shows its strength:
+This is where the YRoot shows its strength:
 Instead of focusing only on what might work, it pushes you to think about what might **fail**—so you can prepare for it.
 :::